Ukrainian Insurgent Army: Participation in the Holocaust

+Jewish UPA membership

 According to Herbert Romerstein, Soviet propaganda complained about Zionist membership in the UPA, and during the persecution of Jews in the early 1950s, they described the alleged connection between Jewish and Ukrainian nationalists.
 One well-known claimed example of Jewish participation in the UPA was most likely a hoax, according to sources such as Friedman.
 According to the report, Stella Krenzbach, the daughter of a rabbi and a Zionist, joined the UPA as a nurse and intelligence agent.
 She is alleged to have written, "I attribute the fact that I am alive today and devoting all the strength of my thirty-eight years to a free Israel only to God and the Ukrainian Insurgent Army.
 I became a member of the heroic UPA on 7 November 1943.
 In our group I counted twelve Jews, eight of whom were doctors".
 Later, Friedman concluded that Krenzbach was a fictional character, as the only evidence for her existence was in an OUN paper.
 No one knew of such an employee at the Ministry of Foreign Affairs, where she supposedly worked after the war.
 A Jew, Leiba Dubrovskii, pretended to be Ukrainian.

-Reconciliation
+Legacy

+Attempts at reconciliation

 During the following years, the UPA was officially taboo in the Soviet Union, mentioned only as a terrorist organization.
 Since Ukraine's independence in 1991, there have been heated debates about the possible award of official recognition to former UPA members as legitimate combatants, with the accompanying pensions and benefits due to war veterans.
 UPA veterans have also striven to hold parades and commemorations of their own, especially in Western Ukraine.
 This, in turn, led to opposition from Soviet Army veterans and some Ukrainian politicians, particularly from the south and east of the country.

-Recently, attempts to reconcile former Armia Krajowa and UPA soldiers have been made by both the Ukrainian and Polish sides.
+Attempts to reconcile former Polish Home Army and UPA soldiers have been made by both the Ukrainian and Polish sides.
 Individual former UPA members have expressed their readiness for a mutual apology.
-Some of the past soldiers of both organisations have met and asked for forgiveness for their past misdeeds.
+Some of the past soldiers of both organizations have met and asked for forgiveness for their past misdeeds.
+However, the subject of exhumations remains a contentious issue between the Polish and Ukrainian governments, and in the past, the Ukrainian authorities were accused of trying to cover up the scale of the massacres perpetrated by UPA on the Polish civilian population.
 Restorations of graves and cemeteries in Poland where fallen UPA soldiers were buried have been agreed to by the Polish side.